NX0D007/Supply-Hunter/README.md

   - **Commune/City input**
 - 🏷️ Interactive tag-based location selection with search functionality
 - ⚡ One-click **Google search opening** (new tab)
+- 🌙 **Dark & Light Mode**:
+  - Adapts automatically to your system theme
+  - Includes a manual toggle button for instant switching
-- 🎨 Professional UI with smooth animations and clean design
+- 🎨 Smooth, professional UI with animations and clean design

 ---

 ## 🎯 Who is this for?

-- Sourcing specialists (sourceurs)
+- Sourcing specialists
-- Purchasing agents (acheteurs)
+- Buyers and business prospectors
 - Business developers working in **B2B supplier search**
 - Teams validating wholesalers, manufacturers, and distributors
 - Professionals targeting French and Belgian markets